-Show membership in professional organizations, honors or prizes received, previous expert testimony.
+Show membership in professional organizations, honors, or prizes received previous expert testimony.

 Skill and Experience Foundation.
 An expert due to specialized knowledge.
 See, United States v.
 Mustafa, 22 M.J.
 165 (C.M.A.).

 Example: United States v.
 Meeks, 35 M.J.
 64 (C.M.A.
 1992): Involved testimony by FBI agent concerning his “crime scene analysis” of a double homicide.
-Testimony included observations that killer was an “organized individual” who had planned and spent some time in preparation for crime, was familiar with crime scene and victims, and acted alone.
+Testimony included observations that killer was an “organized individual” who had planned and spent some time in preparation for the crime, was familiar with the crime scene and victims, and acted alone.
 Such evidence was not too speculative for admission under Mil.
 R. Evid.
 702.

 United States v.
 Banks, 36 M.J.
 150 (C.M.A.
 1992).
-Military judge erred when he refused to allow defense clinical psychologist to testify about the relevance of specific measurements for a normal prepubertal vagina, solely because the psychologist was not a medical doctor.
+The military judge erred when he refused to allow a defense clinical psychologist to testify about the relevance of specific measurements for a normal prepubertal vagina, solely because the psychologist was not a medical doctor.
 As the court noted, testimony from a qualified expert, not proffered as a medical doctor, would have assisted the panel in understanding the government’s evidence.

 United States v.
 Harris, 46 M.J.
 221 (1997).
 Military Judge did not err in qualifying a highway patrolman who investigated over 1500 accidents, as an expert in accident reconstruction.

 United States v.
 McElhaney, 54 M.J.
 120 (2000).
-During the sentencing phase, the government called an expert on future dangerousness of the accused.
+During the sentencing phase, the government called an expert on the future dangerousness of the accused.
 The expert said he could not diagnose the accused because he had not interviewed him nor had he reviewed his medical records.
 In spite of this and objections by defense counsel, the expert did testify about pedophilia and made a strong inference that the accused was a pedophile who had little hope of rehabilitation.
-The CAAF held that it was error for the judge to admit this evidence.
+The CAAF held that it was an error for the judge to admit this evidence.
 Citing to Houser, the court noted that the expert lacked the proper foundation for this testimony, as noted by his own statements that he could not perform a diagnosis because of his lack of contact with the accused.

 Helpfulness.
-Expert testimony is admissible if it will assist the fact finder.
+Expert testimony is admissible if it will assist the fact-finder.
 There are two primary ways an expert’s testimony may assist.

 Complex Testimony.
-Experts can explain complex matters such as scientific evidence or extremely technical information that the fact finders could not understand without expert assistance.
+Experts can explain complex matters such as scientific evidence or extremely technical information that the fact-finders could not understand without expert assistance.

 Unusual Applications.
 Experts can also help explain apparently ordinary evidence that may have unusual applications.
-Without the expert’s assistance, the fact finders may misinterpret the evidence.
+Without the expert’s assistance, the fact-finders may misinterpret the evidence.
 See, United States v.
 Rivers, 49 M.J.
 434 (1998), United States v.
 Brown, 49 M.J.
 448 (1998).

 United States v.
 Hall, 165 F.3d 1095 (7th Cir.
 1999).
-7th Circuit held that trial judge did not abuse his discretion in excluding the defense expert on eyewitness identification.
+7th Circuit held that the trial judge did not abuse his discretion in excluding the defense expert on eyewitness identification.
 Even if the evidence meets the reliability prong of Daubert, it must also meet the helpfulness prong.
 Here the judge properly ruled that such testimony is not beyond the ken of lay jurors and there was no need for expert opinion testimony.